Gokul221/Gokul221/README.md

 I'm an explorer of new tech, an avid learner, and a JavaScript lover at heart.
 When I'm not in code, you'll find me watching tech-related YouTube videos, tech articles on different platforms fueling my curiosity.

 Feel free to connect with me @Gokul221!
-Let's get connected and explore together :D 🌟
+Stay tuned, there's much more to come :D 🌟

 <hr>

 ### Talking about Personal Stuff:

-- 🛠 &nbsp; I’m currently working with JS, TS, Tailwind CSS.
+- 🛠 &nbsp; I’m currently working with React and Tailwind CSS.
 - 🚀 &nbsp; I’m currently exploring Data structures and Algorithms in JS, some cool and advanced JS stuff like polyfills, currying, memoization, throttling, debouncing, event delegation, event bubbling, etc.
 - 👾 &nbsp; Fun fact: Equal is Not Always Equal in JS.

 ### My Absolute Favorites: